The greying of hair is as natural a process as the ageing of the human body. Other than old age, certain illnesses can trigger your hair to turn grey.

 Primarily, a person’s genes determine when one gets grey hair.
 However, certain illnesses make this happen at a faster rate.

-People usually start seeing their hair turn grey in their 40s, mid-30s or, sometimes, even in their mid-20s.
+People start seeing their hair turn grey in their 40s, mid-30s or, sometimes, even in their mid-20s.
 Vitamin B-12 deficiency, thyroid disease, vitiligo, alopecia areata, neurofibromatosis and tuberous sclerosis are some illnesses that can cause premature greying of hair.
 Greying of hair is also linked to smoking Tobacco and stress.

 What is White Hair?